-Theft is defined as the unlawful act of taking or using another person's property without consent.
+Theft in Illinois is defined as the unlawful act of taking or using another person's property without consent.
 Threatening or deceiving the owner of a property to gain possession is also a theft crime under Illinois law.
 Theft charges can also be brought against a person who accepts property he or she knows to be stolen.
 Theft charges can involve a variety of alleged crimes, including:

-- Auto Theft / Possession of a Stolen Motor Vehicle
+- Auto Theft / Possession of a Stolen Motor Vehicle or PSMV

 - Robbery / Armed Robbery

 - Illinois Financial Exploitation of an Elderly or Disabled Person 720 ILCS 5 17-56

 - Burglary / Aggravated Burglary / Home Invasion

 - Shoplifting/ Retail Theft